 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

 No two Outward Bound expeditions are ever quite the same.
 Every crew is unique; every route is distinct; and every adventure is dynamic.
 But one thing remains the same.
 On each course, students rise to meet exhilarating natural challenges in some of the country’s wildest places – and find strength and determination along the way.

-During the backpacking portion of this course students will travel through the Nahuel Huapi National Park and can expect to complete an alpine expedition with elevation shifts between 2,500 and 8,000 feet.
-Instructors will teach participants about map and compass navigation, expedition planning, first aid, emergency procedures, weather forecasting and how to minimize the impact on the land by using Leave No Trace techniques.
-After practicing these skills, the Instructors will step back and let the crew work together to collectively navigate through the wilderness.
+During the backpacking portion of this course students travel through the Nahuel Huapi National Park and can expect to complete an alpine expedition with elevation shifts between 2,500 and 8,000 feet.
+Instructors teach participants about map and compass navigation, expedition planning, first aid, emergency procedures, weather forecasting and how to minimize the impact on the land by using Leave No Trace techniques.
+After practicing these skills, the instructors step back and let the crew work together to collectively navigate through the wilderness.

 Patagonia, South America

 One of the least populated regions in the world, Patagonia is a semi-arid plateau covering over 250,000 square miles, mainly in Argentina but extending partially into southern Chile.
 Patagonia’s unusual wildlife has attracted many scientific expeditions over hundreds of years, including those of Charles Darwin.
 The terrain is incredibly diverse with snow-covered volcanic peaks flanked by glaciers, ice slopes and permanent snowfields.
 The Patagonian steppe is one of the windiest and driest climates in South America, a sharp contrast to the western slopes of the Andes that receive some of the highest rainfall of anywhere in the world.